libp2p/docs/content/concepts/multiplex/overview.md

 ## Muxers in libp2p

 Stream muxers are pluggable in libp2p.
-A given libp2p application can support several muxers simultaneously and choose one as the default, and allowing an application to fall back to a widely-supported multiplexer if a remote peer does not support a preferred choice.
+A given libp2p host can support several muxers simultaneously.
+The stream muxer is negotiated between the two nodes during the handshake.
+Having such a negotiation protocol in place allows libp2p to adopt new muxers in the future, while at the same time keeping backwards-compatibility with currently deployed muxers.

 With muxing, libp2p applications can have separate communication streams between peers and multiple concurrent streams open simultaneously with a peer.
 Stream muxing